kevinslin/seed-tldr/vault/common.ghost.md

 `ghost restart`

-- Check the system for any potential hiccups when on install or update of Ghost:
+- Check the system for any potential hiccups while installing or updating Ghost:

 `ghost doctor`